antlopal3rd/linkedin-bot/README.md

 # linkedin-bot
-A Linkedin Bot to automate connecting with people built on Selenium
+A bot to automate connecting with people through Linkedin built on Selenium.